 Stress is a major cause of sickness absence in the workplace and costs the UK economy over £5 billion a year.
 With it being National Stress awareness month, I wanted to pose the question: What is stress?
 The Health and Safety Executive (HSE) defines stress as “the adverse reaction people have to excessive pressures or other types of demands placed on them.”

-In this article, I want to tell you about my struggle to get the issues surrounding stress recognised in my workplace in the 1990’s, and what companies can do today to help their employees stay in work.
+In this article, I want to tell you about my struggle to get the issues surrounding stress recognised in my workplace in the 1990s, and what companies can do today to help their employees stay at work.